Angular diameter distance: Cosmology dependence

 where $\Omega_k$ is the curvature density and $H_0$ is the value of the Hubble parameter today.

-In the currently favoured geometric model of our Universe, the "angular diameter distance" of an object is a good approximation to the "real distance", i.e. the proper distance when the light left the object.
+In the Lambda-CDM model, the currently favoured geometric model of our Universe, the "angular diameter distance" of an object is a good approximation to the "real distance", i.e. the proper distance when the light left the object.

 Angular size redshift relation

 The angular size redshift relation for a Lambda cosmology, with on the vertical scale kiloparsecs per arcsecond.

 The angular size redshift relation for a Lambda cosmology, with on the vertical scale megaparsecs.

 The angular size redshift relation describes the relation between the angular size observed on the sky of an object of given physical size, and the object's redshift from Earth (which is related to its distance, $d$, from Earth).
 In a Euclidean geometry the relation between size on the sky and distance from Earth would simply be given by the equation: